 The goal of this project is to make a MIDI Plugin that connects the principles of John Conway's 'Game of Life' with sound.

-I thought this would be a fun contender for a MIDI Plugin, as it allows users to mess around with the Game of Life as a source for movement in the tones created, but also allows them to connect it to whichever MIDI instrument or output that they want.
+I thought this would be a fun contender for a MIDI Plugin, as it allows users to experiment with the Game of Life as a source for movement in the tones created, but also allows them to connect it to whichever MIDI instrument or output that they want.

 The plugin shows an 8x8 grid of cells, the cells can be either 'on' or 'off'.
-They can be switched by using the mouse or using the randomise button, and then you can trigger generations which obey the
+They can be switched by using the mouse the randomise button, and then generations (which affect the state of all of the cells)

 is assigned a MIDI note number, and when the cell turns on it sends a note on message, and when the cell turns off it sends a note off message.